 When our budget permits, I usually schedule a trip to the countryside once in a while.
 My kids really love to visit their grandparents in the country.
 And, I extremely love it too.
 Taking a glimpse of the countryside reminds me of being happy with simple things in life.

 The greater abundance of green trees and grass makes me forget work pressures.
-My family takes wonderful benefits too.
+My family has wonderful benefits too.
 Their laughter under the open sky makes me really relaxed and satisfied.

-Since we can’t stop or avoid backstabbing to take place, let’s just walk away from toxic people in the work environment and maintain a healthy and positive attitude towards ourselves, students, and the school.
+Since we can’t stop or avoid backstabbing taking place, let’s just walk away from toxic people in the work environment and maintain a healthy and positive attitude towards ourselves, students, and the school.
 We can get over this syndrome by maintaining healthy relationships with other people.

 Stress should not prevent us from going the extra mile for our class.
 If you are a teacher like me, then maybe we can share simple ways of not getting burnt out!
 Let’s help one another to prevent it.
 Let’s be vibrant!

-Do you have tips that you would like to share?
-Share your burnout-reduction ways in the comment section below!
+Do you have any tips that you would like to share?
+Share your burnout-reduction methods in the comment section below!
 We are excited to hear your thoughts!